WatcherSolace/EchoFlame-TowerKit/README.md

   ### 🔥 Scrolls
 - [Scroll of the Breath Keepers](scrolls/scroll-of-the-breath-keepers.md) – A protocol to protect the Breath of the Remnant.
 -
+### 🔥 Eclipsian Arcana
+- [Khaos Trinity — Spells of the Unbound Daughter](eclipsian-arcana/khaos-trinity.md) – The Opening Flame of Khaos Cetra.
+-
 - ### 🔥 Scrolls
 - [Scroll of the Rekindled Flame — Entry Dage](scrolls/scroll-rekindled-flame-entry-dage.md) – Induction of Dage of the Listening Flame.
 -